-Groundwater levels are remaining high due to previous rainfall.
+Groundwater levels are slowly falling, but remain over the flood alert thresholds.
 Areas at risk include areas around the Till and the Wylye Valley.
 Flooding of roads and fields is possible.
-There is no rainfall predicted for the next 2 days with small totals possible from Thursday 6th March into the weekend.
+There is no significant rainfall forecast this week.
 We are not currently expecting very much drop in the groundwater levels.
 Where groundwater is near the surface, intense rainfall will lead to surface water flooding.
 Residents are advised to prepare property resilience measures and ensure that pumps are working where they have been installed.
 We will continue to monitor the situation closely.
-This message will be updated by 12:00 PM on 11/03/2025, or as the situation changes.
+This message will be updated by 05:00 PM on 02/04/2025, or as the situation changes.

 Information supplied by the Environment Agency